Captain America: The Winter Soldier: Theatrical

 Captain America: The Winter Soldier was released in 32 markets on March 26, 2014 and in North America on April 4, 2014, in 2D, 3D and IMAX 3D.
 The film debuted on 668 IMAX screens worldwide, a record for films releasing in April.
-The world premiere took place on March 13, 2014, at the El Capitan Theatre in Hollywood, California.
+The world premiere took place on March 13, 2014, at the El Capitan Theatre in Hollywood, Los Angeles.
 The Paris premiere occurred on March 17 at Le Grand Rex, the London premiere took place on March 20 at Westfield London, the Beijing premiere took place on March 24 and the Cleveland premiere took place on April 1.
 Chris Evans and Scarlett Johansson auctioned off passes to one of the premieres for charity.
 Captain America: The Winter Soldier is part of Phase Two of the MCU.

 Home media

 Captain America: The Winter Soldier was released by Walt Disney Studios Home Entertainment for digital download on August 19, 2014, and on Blu-ray, Blu-ray 3D, and DVD on September 9, 2014.
 The physical media releases include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.

 The film was also collected in a 13-disc box set, titled "Marvel Cinematic Universe: Phase Two Collection", which includes all of the Phase Two films in the Marvel Cinematic Universe.
 It was released on December 8, 2015.
 Captain America: The Winter Soldier was released on 4K UHD Blu-Ray on April 23, 2019.